Skip to content

 Fintech Product Backlog Prioritization: A Playbook for Investing Platforms

-Investing platforms accumulate backlog fast: screeners, portfolios, alerts, content, AI search, pricing, compliance, CRM automation.
+In investing products, backlog grows faster than delivery capacity: screeners, portfolios, alerts, content, AI search, pricing, compliance, CRM automation.

 1) Cluster backlog by outcomes (themes)